credential-handler/chapi.io/devVerifiers.md

 console.log('Ready to work with credentials!');
 ```
 ## Construct a Web Credential Query
 A verifier can request credentials over CHAPI by forming a `VerifiablePresentationRequest` object, wrapped with additional information for working with *Web Credentials*.
 The example below illustrates a `QueryByExample`, which is wrapped in a `web` object.
-The `recommendedHandlerOrigins` parameter allows verfiers to suggest Credentail Handlers (e.g. digital wallets) for the user to present the requested data.
+The `recommendedHandlerOrigins` parameter allows verifiers to suggest Credential Handlers (e.g. digital wallets) for the user to present the requested data.

 ```
 const credentialQuery = {